Masih Alinejad: Kidnapping plot

-In July 2021, the U.S. Department of Justice claimed that four Iranian intelligence officials and a fifth assistant were planning to kidnap a New York-based journalist critical of Iran, as well as four further people in Canada and the UK.
+In July 2021, the U.S. Department of Justice brought charges for four Iranian intelligence officials - Alireza Farahani, Mahmoud Khazein, Kiya Sadeghi and Omid Noori - and their agent in U.S., 46-year-old Niloufar Bahadorifar, Irvine, California, in planning to kidnap a New York-based journalist critical of Iran; besides this, was stated that these Iranian intelligence officials planned the same actions for four further people in Canada and the UK.
 The Iranian kidnapping scheme, which appears to be the first publicized case on U.S. soil, dated back to at least June 2020.
 Journalist Robin Wright wrote in The New Yorker:

-"According to the DOJ announcement, the plotters had identified travel routes from Alinejad's home to a Brooklyn waterfront, researched a service offering military-style speedboats for maritime evacuation out of New York, and studied sea travel from New York to Venezuela, which has close ties with the Islamic Republic.
+According to the DOJ announcement, the plotters had identified travel routes from Alinejad's home to a Brooklyn waterfront, researched a service offering military-style speedboats for maritime evacuation out of New York, and studied sea travel from New York to Venezuela, which had close ties with the Islamic Republic.
 In a detailed e-mail, Kiya Sadeghi, another of the four indicted Iranian intelligence agents, even instructed the private investigators to take pictures of the envelopes in Alinejad's mailbox.
 The FBI stated that it had foiled Iran's scheme in the United States.
-'Not on our watch,' William Sweeney, the head of New York's FBI office, said."
+'Not on our watch,' William Sweeney, the head of New York's FBI office, said.

+Of all the accused, only Bahadorifar was arrested - others are believed to be hiding in Iran - and later she pleaded guilty in conspiring to violate the International Emergency Economic Powers Act and sanctions against the Government of Iran, admitting that she paid money, what she received from her Iranian accomplices, to private detectives for spy on Alinejad, knowing that she doing this to further Iran's goals.
+In April 7, 2023, Bahadorifar was sentenced to 4 years in prison in Southern District of New York.